 If you believe in what we are trying to do, please help by volunteering or making a one-time donation here.
 Your money will go towards funding a social media based electric car awareness ad campaign that maximizes ROI by targeting people living in parts of North America with a low-carbon electricity grid.
 We are also in need of enthusiastic volunteers to be part of our Disinformation Task Force: volunteers charged to politely respond with factual references to social media and other article comment threads that inaccurately dismiss the benefits of electric cars.

-The historic Paris Climate Conference of December 2015 resulted in a collective resolve among 197 countries to limit the planet's average global temperature increase to no more than 2°C above pre-industrial levels to avoid a critical threshold above which the planet could experience irreversible catastrophic impacts.
-To achieve this, governments and individual citizens in these countries will each need to do their part to reduce their own carbon footprint in order to keep the temperature increase below 2°C.
+The historic Paris Climate Conference of December 2015 resulted in 197 countries resolving to limit the planet's average global temperature increase to no more than 2°C above pre-industrial levels to avoid a critical threshold above which the planet could experience irreversible catastrophic impacts.
+To achieve this, governments and citizens in these countries will each need to do their part to reduce their own carbon footprint in order to keep the temperature increase below 2°C.

 One very important achievement that came out of this conference is a renewed feeling of hope.
-Hope is a powerful catalyst for creating a genuine willingness to try.
+Hope is a powerful catalyst and we are going to need it if for creating a genuine willingness to try.
 Hope (and compassion) are needed if we are going to succeed at this great human challenge.

 The 2° Institute mission is to develop and support strategies that empower people to make the behavioural and lifestyle changes needed to keep our planet from warming by 2 degrees Celsius.

 Instead of laying blame externally and calling on government and industry or others to stop polluting (which some other NGO's already do very well), our focus is to direct people to look inwards at their own contribution to global warming.
-The average North American's carbon footprint is roughly 5 times as large as the global average so there is a clear opportunity to see drastic reductions on global emissions just by focusing on North American behaviour.
+The average North American's carbon footprint is roughly 5 times the global average so there is a clear opportunity to see drastic reductions on global emissions just by focusing on North Americans.
 Their average carbon footprint consists of greenhouse gas emissions from the following categories: Transportation, Home Energy, Diet, Material Consumption and Waste.
-The 2° Institute's first campaign is focusing on personal transportation, the largest of the 5 categories.
-Future campaigns are planned to tackle the other categories with the overall aim to give the average person a clear and achievable roadmap for becoming part of the solution.
+The 2° Institute's first campaign focuses on personal transportation, the largest of the 5 categories.
+In future campaigns, we will tackle the other categories.
+Our aim is to give the average person a clear and achievable roadmap for becoming part of the solution.

 Headquartered on the west coast of British Columbia, the 2° Institute is a new face for the Clean Air Society of the Sunshine Coast.
 The organization has worked tirelessly for the past 14 years to educate the public on the science and repercussions of black carbon and other forms of air pollution on human health and the environment.